Capital Area Food Bank Hunger Report Survey

 The survey’s insights can improve the understanding of food insecurity and inform solutions.

-The 2022 Hunger Report contains the first information to be released about rates of food insecurity in the greater Washington region over the past year and paints a new picture of the pandemic's profound toll on the ability of people across our region to put food on the table.
+The 2023 Hunger Report highlights the rates of food insecurity in the greater Washington, DC, region over the past year and paints a picture of the unequal recovery from the pandemic.

-The survey shows the different experiences people across the region faced two years after the outset of the COVID-19 pandemic.
+The survey shows the different factors that have contributed to food insecurity remaining at high levels across the region.
 The survey also provides key insights into the current demographics of those experiencing food insecurity, revealing deep disparities.
-The data offers recommendations for every sector to address food insecurity's root causes and build greater equity and economic participation across the region.
+The 2023 Hunger Report offers recommendations for every sector to address food insecurity's root causes and build greater equity and economic participation across the region.

 Among the findings: